cal-itp/benefits/docs/configuration/transit-provider.md

 _Typically performed by the Benefits Product Manager._

-Open a Pull Request adding the new agency to the table in the README.
+Open a Pull Request adding the new provider to the table in the README.
 [Example](https://github.com/cal-itp/benefits/pull/2944)

-### Produce formatted agency logos
+### Produce formatted provider logos

 _Typically performed by a designer._

-The application currently requires agency logos in the following sizes:
+The application currently requires provider logos in the following sizes:

 - 296×144
 - 104×72